 DescriptionA rail trail is the conversion of a disused railway into a multi-use path, typically for non-motorized use like walking, cycling and sometimes horse riding, snowshoeing and nordic skiing.
-The characteristics of former tracks — flat, long, low gradient, frequently running through historical areas, is perfect for families to discover scenic landscapes in a safe, fun manner.
+The characteristics of former tracks — flat, long, low gradient, frequently running through historical areas, is perfect for families to discover scenic landscapes in a safe,

 Columbia & Western Railway Trail: The 85km (53mi) trail rides along the abandoned Canadian Pacific Railway from Castlegar to Fife.
 Cyclists can pursue their trip towards Midway, where the trail then joins the Famous Kettle Valley Railway line.

 Great Northern Rail Trail The trail covers approximately 48 km (30mi) between Salmo and Nelson.
 In the early days, the rail line formed an important connection for the West Kootenay mining towns, allowing efficient shipping of their rich ores to the US.
 Passenger traffic also flowed between Nelson and Spokane from 1893 to 1941.
 All train traffic into the region ceased in 1989.
 In 1998, the rails and ties were removed.
 A part of the TransCanada Trail system, the Great Northern Rail Trail is a multi-use recreation trail suitable for hiking, mountain biking, horseback riding and cross-country skiing.
 The trail's gravel surface improves north of Ymir, where motor vehicles are prohibited.